algorandfoundation/specs/dev/partkey.md

 ## Algorand State Proof Keys
 ### Algorand's Committable Ephemeral Keys Scheme - Merkle Keystore

-Algorand archives forward secrecy using the Merkle Keystore scheme.
+Algorand archives [forward security](https://en.wikipedia.org/wiki/Forward_secrecy) using the Merkle Keystore scheme.
 This scheme consists of designate an ephemeral key for each round in which it will be used.
 The scheme uses a Merkle tree to generate a commitment on those keys.
 The private key must be deleted be the done in order the completely archives forward secrecy.

 The ephemeral key can be generated using one of Algorand's supported digital signature algorithms.

 In order to bound the proofs on this tree, the tree's depth is bound to 16.
-Hence, the max number of keys which will be created is 2^16.
+Hence, the maximum number of keys which will be created is 2^16.

 #### Public Commitment